Antonio-Kim/fullstackopen2022/part7/blogapp/README.md

 Store the information about blog posts in the Redux store.
 In this exercise, it is enough that you can see the blogs in the backend and create a new blog.

 You are free to manage the state for logging in and creating new blog posts by using the internal state of React components.

+## 7.12: redux, step 3

+Expand your solution so that it is again possible to like and delete a blog.